abdullahMohamed13/repo-hub/README.md

 ## Overview

-GitHub Repo Viewer is a JavaScript application that fetches and displays public repositories for any GitHub user using the GitHub API.
+"Can You Get Me My Repos": is a JavaScript application that fetches and displays public repositories for any GitHub user using the GitHub API.
 Simply enter a GitHub username to view their repositories and key details such as repository name, creation date, size, and programming language.

 ## Features